-Cellist Yi-Mei Templeman connects with a wide range of audiences by blurring the lines of classical music performance.
-She aims to creatively fuse genres, and to rethink the typical presentation of classical music in order to welcome people of all ages, backgrounds and musical worlds into her distinctly emotive storytelling.
-Yi-Mei has performed throughout Asia, South America, Canada, and the United States, bringing her music to venues such as Carnegie Hall, Tanglewood’s Ozawa Hall, Walt Disney Hall, Jordan Hall, MIT, and the Nokia Theater.
-She has spent past summers at Yellow Barn’s Young Artists Program and the Tanglewood Institute, where she was principal cellist of the Young Artists Orchestra.
-She also toured Taiwan with the National Taiwan Youth Symphony and performed in the International Piatigorsky Festival alongside cellists Sol Gabetta, Mischa Maisky, and many others.
-Yi-Mei has participated in masterclasses with Lynn Harrell, Paul Watkins, and Norman Fischer, as well as members of the Takacs, Brentano, and St. Lawrence String Quartets.
-She has worked extensively with mentors Vivian Weilerstein, Merry Peckham, Max Levinson, Antonio Lysy, and Clive Greensmith, and studied with LA Phil's associate principal cellist, Ben Hong, for four years.
-Yi-Mei's previous quartet received first place at the Classics Alive Artist Management Competition.
+Cellist Yi-Mei Templeman aims to creatively fuse genres, and to rethink the typical presentation of classical music in order to welcome people of all backgrounds into her distinctly emotive and intimate storytelling.
+Yi-Mei hails from Santa Monica, California, but has brought her music to venues across Asia, South America, Canada, and the United States.
+She has spent past summers at the Perlman Music Program, Yale University's Norfolk Chamber Music Festival, Yellow Barn’s Young Artists Program, Carnegie Hall’s Audience Engagement Institute, and the Tanglewood Institute, where she was principal cellist of the Young Artists Orchestra.
+She also toured Taiwan with the National Taiwan Youth Symphony and performed in the International Piatigorsky Festival.
+As a chamber musician, she has worked extensively with chamber music mentors Vivian Weilerstein, Don Weilerstein, Merry Peckham, Yeesun Kim, Ayano Ninomiya, Mark Steinberg, and Max Levinson, among many others.
+She studied privately with LA Phil's associate principal cellist, Ben Hong, for four years.